beenotung/binary-object/README.md

 Also, the length of each data chunk is deterministic from the header (data type and length).
 Therefore, the decoder knows exactly how many bytes should be read to process.

-In addition, a generator function `decode_all()`
+In addition, a few generator-functions help to decode the binary data iteratively:
+- `iterateSchemaFile()`
+- `iterateBinaryFile()`

 The `encode/1` function works similar to the `pack/1` in msgpack;
 the `decode/1` function works similar to the `unpack/1` in msgpack.

 ## Does this work?
-**Not yet**.

-`encode/1` is basically implemented, with a known bug;

-`decode/1` is not implemented yet.
+The correctness is tested and passed.

-Generic input/output pipe is not supported yet.
+The benchmarking is not done.
-It currently only works on buffer.

 ## LICENSE
 [BSD-2-Clause](./LICENSE) (Free Open Sourced Software)